liferay/liferay-docs/userGuide/en/chapters/15-enterprise-configuration.markdown

 The benefit of a plugin is that you can install the plugin on each node of your cluster pretty quickly, without taking down the cluster, so we'll cover that first.
 If you're not a developer, don't worry--even though you'll create a plugin, you won't have to write any code.

-Since we're assuming you're an administrator and not a developer, we'll take the easiest route.
+Since we're assuming you're an administrator and not a developer, we'll take the easiest route, and use Liferay's graphical development tools, rather than the command line Plugins SDK by itself.
 If you're a Liferay EE customer, download Liferay Developer Studio from the Customer Portal.
 Set it up with all the defaults from the first start wizard, and you're good to go (skip the next paragraph).

 If you're not a Liferay EE customer, download Eclipse and install Liferay IDE from the Eclipse Marketplace.
 Download the Plugins SDK for your edition of Liferay from either the Customer Portal (EE) or the Downloads page on liferay.com.
 Connect Liferay IDE to your Plugins SDK using the instructions found in the *Liferay Developer's Guide*.